Black Friday sales smaller, quieter but still fun, shoppers say

 Sleep deprivation may have played a role.

 "We've been up all night," said Aniyah Bing, 17, of Pleasantville, to hit the big sales that traditionally kick off the Christmas shopping season.
-"We went to Best Buy, Walmart, here and Chic-Fil-A."
+"We went to Best Buy, Walmart, here and Chick-fil-A."

-The four of them work together at the Egg Harbor Township Chic-Fil-A, said Diamond Banks, 17, of Galloway Township.
+The four of them work together at the Egg Harbor Township Chick-fil-A, said Diamond Banks, 17, of Galloway Township.

-The group decided to leave the TV at the store and head home to figure out how to borrow a van.
+The group decided to leave the TV at Target and head home to figure out how to borrow a van.

-In general, the early morning super sales on Black Friday were much quieter and smaller than usual, shoppers said.
-Parking lots were only about one eighth full, compared to the usual packed to the gills.
+In general, the rush to the early morning super sales on Black Friday was much quieter and smaller than usual, shoppers said.
+Parking lots were only about one-eighth full, compared to past years when it was packed to the gills.

 Some stores opened at midnight, others at various early morning hours.
 Target didn't open until 7 a.m.

-With smaller crowds, it was a more orderly experience than many previous years, when altercations and attacks have resulted in 117 injuries and 12 deaths over the years, according to blackfridaydeathcount.com/.
+With smaller crowds, it was a more orderly experience.
+In past years, altercations and attacks have resulted in 117 injuries and 12 deaths, according to blackfridaydeathcount.com.

-Shoppers waited patiently in a long line to get into Target when it opened, with parties spaced 6 feet apart for social distancing due to COVID-19.
-Everyone was masked and no one pushed or shoved.
+Shoppers waited patiently in a long line to get into Target when it opened, with parties spaced 6 feet apart due to COVID-19.
+Everyone was masked, and no one pushed or shoved.

 Support Local Journalism